The lower algebraic $K$-theory of virtually cyclic subgroups of the braid groups of the sphere and of $\mathbb{Z}[B\_4(\mathbb{S}^2)]$: Conjugacy classes of maximal infinite virtually cyclic subgroups in

 The group $\mathbf{F}_2$ acts freely on $T$, the resulting quotient space being a graph $\Gamma_1$ that is homotopy equivalent to a wedge of two circles.
 The group $\widetilde{\mathbf{F}}_k$ also acts freely on $T$ in the same way as its image $\rho(\widetilde{\mathbf{F}}_k)$ in $\mathbb{Z}_{2} \bigast\mathbb{Z}_{3}$, the quotient graph $\Gamma=T/\widetilde{\mathbf{F}}_k$ being a finite-sheeted covering space of $\Gamma_1$.

-According to \cite[Section~2.5]{JLMP}, in order to determine the number of conjugacy classes of the maximal infinite virtually cyclic subgroups of $B_4(\St)$, we need to analyse the closed geodesics in the graph $\Gamma$ and their stabilisers under the action of $B_4(\St)/\widetilde{\mathbf{F}}_k$.
-In fact, from the results in the previous sections, we need only study the closed geodesics that are fixed pointwise by the image of $Q$ in the quotient $B_4(\St)/\widetilde{\mathbf{F}}_k$.
-The pointwise fixed graph of the image of $Q$ is all of $\Gamma$ and its fundamental group has rank at least $2$.
-It follows that there are infinitely many conjugacy classes of maximal infinite virtually cyclic subgroups of the form $\quat\rtimes_{j}\Z$ for $j\in \brak{1,2,3}$ and of $\quat[16]\bigast_{\quat}\quat[16]$.
+By~\cite[Section~2.3]{JLMP}, there is a bijective correspondence between: \begin{enumerate}[(a)] \item the maximal infinite virtually subgroups of $B_4(\St)$, and \item the stabilisers of geodesics in $T$ with infinite stabiliser. \end{enumerate} In order to determine the number of conjugacy classes of the maximal infinite virtually cyclic subgroups of $B_4(\St)$, we observe that since the action of $\quat$ on the quotient $T/\widetilde{\mathbf{F}}_k$ is trivial, it follows that $\pi_1((T/\widetilde{\mathbf{F}}_k)^{\quat})$ is free of rank $k\geq 2$.
+Therefore, there are infinitely many conjugacy classes of maximal infinite virtually cyclic subgroups of the form $\quat\rtimes_{j}\Z$ for $j\in \brak{1,2,3}$ and of the form $\quat[16]\bigast_{\quat}\quat[16]$, see~\cite[Section~2.5]{JLMP} for more details.